stressedplants/SinglePlantOmics/desync_gene_expr/README.md

-# R scripts for *Single-plant-omics reveals the cascade of transcriptional changes during the vegetative-to-reproductive transition*
+# R scripts for Single-plant-omics

 This repository contains the code to run the analysis and create figures for this project.
-READMEs explain the data and how to run the code.
+READMEs in the `data` and `R` subfolders explain the data and the purpose of the code, respectively.

 ## Installation